 Step 5: Review Your Information

 Check that the information displayed is accurate because it is not an “official” form and it can possibly contain errors.
 If you notice anything inaccurate or missing, contact CBP.

 You can print your travel history information and save it for your records.
 Click “print” on the bottom right-hand corner.
 The information on the CBP website is not considered official, but you can still use it to determine your travel history when applying for DACA.

 What if I Can't Find My U.S. Travel History Information?

 If you cannot find your U.S. travel history information or simply don’t know it, the following sections cover what steps to take.

-If you can’t find your Form I-94, which is a common issue, there are still other options.
-Here are some alternative steps:
+If you can’t find your Form I-94, which is a common issue, here are some other options:

-If you entered the United States before April 20, 2013, you probably received a paper Form I-94.
+If you entered the United States before April 20, 2013, you probably received a paper I-94.
 You can’t access a digital copy through the CBP’s website.
-It is also possible a CBP officer “waved” you across a land border without documentation.
+It is also possible a CBP officer “waived” you across a land border without documentation.